CNN crew released from police custody after they were arrested live on air in Minneapolis

 Jimenez and the others -- producer Bill Kirkos and photojournalist Leonel Mendez -- were taken to the city's downtown public safety building, but were released after 6 a.m.
 CT.

-Jimenez, after his release, then reported live outside from downtown, and said he'd been treated cordially after he'd been led away.
+Jimenez, after his release, reported live outside from downtown and said he'd been treated cordially after he'd been led away.

-'We're doing OK, now.
-There were a few uneasy moments there,' Jimenez said.

 The arrest

-The crew were handcuffed and detained as Jimenez gave a live report on a Minneapolis street.
-A line of state troopers had just recently arrived in the area, which city police seemed to have abandoned for hours overnight after the police precinct building was set on fire.
+The crew members were handcuffed and detained as Jimenez gave a live report on a Minneapolis street.
+A line of state troopers had just arrived at the area, which city police seemed to have abandoned for hours overnight after the police precinct building was set on fire.

-Police told the crew they were being detained because they were told to move, and didn't, one member of the CNN crew relayed to the network.

-'A CNN reporter and his production team were arrested this morning in Minneapolis for doing their jobs, despite identifying themselves -- a clear violation of their First Amendment rights.
-The authorities in Minnesota, including the Governor, must release the three CNN employees immediately,' CNN said in a statement shortly after their arrest.
+Intermittently, an officer told people over a loudspeaker to "disperse immediately" or face arrest.

-Officers approached the crew as they moved in to arrest a protester behind them.
+Troopers were advancing down the street and soon approached the three-person crew while moving in to arrest a fourth person behind them.

-'We can move back to where you like.
-We are live on the air here. ...
-Put us back where you want us.
-We are getting out of your way -- wherever you want us (we'll) get out of your way,' Jimenez said before he was led away.

-'We were just getting out of your way when you were advancing through the intersection,' Jimenez said.

-After the CNN photographer was arrested, his camera was set on the ground and continued to transmit live images.
+After the CNN photojournalist was detained, his camera was set on the ground and continued to transmit live images.

 Jimenez and the crew had been reporting from the site, near a city police department precinct that protesters had burned and officers had abandoned overnight.
 About a block away, a fire was burning at a different, four-story building that had contained restaurants.